mpanighetti/dnd5e-feats/feats/beastlands-touched.md

 - You can use natural features, such as your bite or claws, to make Unarmed Strikes.
 When you hit with them, the strike deals 1d6 + your Strength modifier damage (choosing from Bludgeoning, Piercing, or Slashing damage when you select this feat), instead of the normal Unarmed Strike damage.
 - As a Bonus Action, you can magically channel your innate animal connection to temporarily gain a special movement speed equal to your walking speed (if you already have the selected special movement from another source, you instead temporarily add 10 feet to that movement speed) and corresponding secondary benefits, choosing from the options below.
 Each special movement speed and secondary benefits last for a duration specified alongside the option:

-  - **Burrowing Speed (10 Minutes).** You gain Tremorsense to a distance of 30 feet, and you can Dash as a bonus action while burrowing.
+  - **Burrowing Speed (10 Minutes).** You gain Tremorsense to a distance of 30 feet, and you can Dash as a Bonus Action while burrowing.
   - **Climbing Speed (1 Hour).** You have Advantage on Strength checks, and you have Advantage on Saving Throws made to land on your feet when falling.
   - **Flying Speed (1 Minute).** You can Disengage as a Bonus Action.
   - **Swimming Speed (1 Hour).** You gain the ability to breathe underwater and you have Advantage on Constitution Saving Throws.